KaotoIO/kaoto.io/content/docs/quickstart.md

 - User
 ---

-On this guide you will learn how to create your first workflow using Kaoto in a no-code way.
+On this guide you will learn how to create your first route using Kaoto in a no-code way.
 This means, you will not write any source code at this point.

 ## Getting Kaoto